Welcome to the City of Lovelock Community Updates

 Primary Sectors: Agriculture, mining, correctional facilities, and local government.

-Key Employer: Lovelock Correctional Center (a medium-security state prison) provides a significant number of local jobs.
+Key Employer: Mining and Lovelock Correctional Center (a medium-security state prison) provide a significant number of local jobs.

 Other Industries: Farming and ranching (especially alfalfa and livestock), small businesses, and tourism (attractions like Lovelock Cave and the Rye Patch Reservoir).